sRassmann/YODA/README.md

 Then, the whole image (cropped to the max size of the model) will be translated.

 ### Dataset JSON definition
-To inform YODA about the data, define a dataset JSON file we need.
+To inform YODA about the data, define a dataset JSON file that we need.

 ```bash
 JASON=../data/rs_example.json